 - Real-time tracking

-There are various types of integration:
+There are various types of integrations and data access techniques:

 - API’s: With APIs, the data about your fleet can be pushed between the servers and backend systems, like ERP, CRM, WMS, Dispatch, etc. For this kind of integration, you need a specialist on your end with a good knowledge of systems.